• Art | Environmental Education | Conservation

 Meet the Founder

-Jane Lee McCracken constructs intricate multi-layered Biro (ballpoint pen) drawings, sculptures, installations and designs products.
-Her art practice explores loss of both humans and animals generated by human destruction and represents the beauty and brutal reality of life.
-Over the last decade, through her art she has raised funds for conservation organisations and delivered drawing and environmental education workshops to thousands of people across the world.
-In 2019 she founded Where Did All the Animals Go? project in partnership with Born Free and in 2021 founded Drawing for the Planet.
+Over the last decade, she has raised funds for conservation organisations through her art and delivered drawing and environmental education workshops to thousands of people across the world.
+In 2019 she founded the Where Did All the Animals Go? project in partnership with Born Free.
+The project exhibition featuring 700 drawings by children from five continents is on permanent display at the Great North Museum: Hancock, UK.
+In 2021 she founded Drawing for the Planet.
 Explore Jane's art:

-Blog posts
+Blog Posts

 Testimonials